Rajnishkumar184/logger/README.md

 debug.log(message,type,directory,file);
 ```

-this function requires three parameters :
+this function requires two parameters :
 1) message : is message that we want to write inside log file.
+2) object : is an optional parameter which has three key type,directory,file.
-2) type : is type of message like - error, info, warn,debug.
+    type : is type of message like - error, info, warn,debug.
-3) directory : is name of directory inside which log file will create.
+    directory : is name of directory inside which log file will create.
-4) file: id the name of file inside which log message entry will take place.
+    file: id the name of file inside which log message entry will take place.

 type,directory,file are optional parameters.